akiryk/social_ape/README.md

 - Login and add credentials to header, as above.
 - Open Postman and use GET
 - paste in the path to screams endpoint: `path/to/api/screams`
+- Remove the body of request for GET (it may work locally, but not after deployment)

 ### Post a new scream
 - Login and add credentials to header, as above.